Open-Cascade-SAS/OCCT/dox/tutorial/tutorial.md

 Up to now, you have learned how to create edges out of 3D curves.
 You will now learn how to create an edge out of a 2D curve and a surface.
 To learn this aspect of Open CASCADE Technology, you will build helicoidal profiles out of 2D curves on cylindrical surfaces.
 The theory is more complex than in previous steps, but applying it is very simple.
 As a first step, you compute these cylindrical surfaces.
-You are already familiar with curves of the *Geom* package.
+You are already familiar with the curves of the *Geom* package.
 Now you can create a cylindrical surface (*Geom_CylindricalSurface*) using:

   * a coordinate system;
   * a radius.